 Bubble and Squeak

 The next day after a roast dinner, a good way to enjoy leftovers is to have Bubble and Squeak.
 This is mash potato and vegetables such as broccoli, peas etc, which is then mashed up, rolled into balls and fried.
 I recommend having a couple of fried eggs and dipping the balls into the yoke.
 It may sound odd but trust me you’ll probably love it.

 Sticky Toffee Pudding

 Sticky toffee pudding is a delicious dessert which contains a sponge cake with a sticky toffee layer on top.
-You should enjoy this hot and to make this dessert even more delicious add custard or ice cream on top.
+You should enjoy this hot and to make this dessert even more delicious add custard, ice cream or caramel sauce on top.

 Another tasty dessert is spotted dick.
 This is also a sponge cake with dried fruit and best served with custard.

 Marmite is famous for being a spread that’ll you’ll either love or hate.
 It is essential a gooey black spread that is incredible on toast (with butter).
 It makes for a great snack or for breakfast.

 To try it you may sometimes find it at hotels during breakfast, or you could buy a small jar from a grocery store.
 I would recommend buying a small jar to try, and if you like it then buy more.

 Tip: When having it on toast it’s best to spread thin, not thick like peanut butter.
 A lot of “lovers” will tell you the same.